vlle1/styrdokument/ekonomiskt_styrdokument/body_en.md

 # §8 Budget

 The budget is an instrument used to attempt to plan and predict how the economy of the operation year will look like.
 The budget shall be followed as much as possible, although if reality won’t allow this, one will be forced to disregard the budget.
 If a budget violation has to be made, the Treasurer must be informed of this before the violation has occurred.
 In the overall budget that is determined on SM, the following posts are present: revenue, expenses, external balance and internal balance.
 In addition, it is required that each committee and project on SM can present a retail budget which corresponds to or is less than the external balance and internal balance in the overall budget.
-Officers that have a retail budget can counsel with the chapter board and together revise this budget in preparation for or during an operation year.
+Officials that have a retail budget can counsel with the chapter board and together revise this budget in preparation for or during an operation year.
 Such changes shall be presented at a board meeting (DM).

 ## §8.1 Explanation